 Severe weather and climate

 Severe winter weather can disrupt travel in Russia.
-If you are delayed, check when your visa is due to expire and contact local authorities about a visa extension if required.
+If you're delayed, contact local authorities about a visa extension if required.

 - Take care when walking in snowy/icy or windy conditions.

-- Keep an eye on the news and other local sources for advice on weather conditions and prepare yourself accordingly.
+- Monitor the media and other local sources of information for advice on weather conditions, and prepare yourself accordingly.